 In August 2000, 56-year-old Diane was making a left turn off of Highway 99 in Lynnwood, Washington, when another motorist ran a stop sign and hit her head-on at 35 mph.
 Diane's airbags deployed, and she was thrown forward and back again upon impact as the air bag struck her face and chest with significant force.

-The other driver immediately backed his vehicle up and took off, fleeing the scene, and other motorists who saw the crash called 911.
-One of the motorists followed Mr. Dejoria as he fled the scene at a high rate of speed.
-Witnesses reported that Mr. Dejoria thereafter drove his vehicle erratically and at high speeds.
+The other driver backed up and took off, fleeing the scene.
+Other motorists who saw the crash called 911.
+One of the motorists followed Mr. Dejoria as he sped away.
+Witnesses reported Mr. Dejoria drove erratically.

-Fortunately, the Washington State Patrol had a trooper nearby.
+The Washington State Patrol had a trooper nearby.
 The WSP eventually spotted Mr. Dejoria and pulled him over.
-Upon contact, the trooper smelled a strong odor of intoxicants from inside Mr. Dejorias's vehicle.
+The trooper smelled a strong odor of intoxicants from inside Mr. Dejorias's vehicle.
 He was asked to perform field sobriety tests, which he ultimately failed.
 Mr. Dejoria was arrested and booked into jail for DUI and Hit and Run.
 He eventually pled guilty to DUI.
 It was Mr. Dejoria's 2nd conviction for an alcohol-related traffic offense.

 Diane was taken to Providence Hospital in Everett.
 She reported neck and back pain, and severe chest pain and bruising.
-Over the next few days, Diane's pain complaints worsened.
+Over the next few days, the pain got worse.
 She also experienced severe shoulder pain, presumably due to the seat belt harness upon impact.

 Serious Injuries Change The Victim's Life